Becoming The Musician That I Am Not Helped Get Me Here

 amazing—and most amazingly impossible—

-accomplishment) was two of the four-handed
+performed) was two of the four hands as

 piano accompaniment to many of Brahms’

-Liebeslieder Waltzes night after night and day
+Liebeslieder Waltzes, night after night and day

 after day for the Hendrix College Choir’s spring